an-li/reviewmycourses/README.md

 4. Open localhost/cgi-bin/initialization/initall.py in browser to initialize the database if it does not exist or to clear and reinitialize the existing database.
 If user wants to use the website with existing data, open localhost/index.html in browser instead.

 Notes:
+* Please edit the shabang at the top of all Python files depending on the operating system and the installed Python version.
 * Three initialization scripts can be found under localhost/cgi-bin/initialization/
 * initall.py resets the entire database and initializes the courses database with course info from courses.list file.
 * initcourses.py initializes the courses database with course info from courses.list file only.
 To run every time courses.list has been edited or replaced.